 - We advise asking a friend or family member for a lift to the clinic.
 Again, grabbing a taxi or taking the overground is okay but not the Tube.

 - You can read and watch TV as long as you use the lubricating eye drops provided to stop your eyes from drying out.

 - You can return to work but be sure to use the proper safety eyewear and, if using a screen, to keep your eyes well lubricated with the drops.

 - Flying is again okay, but keep the eye drops on hand as the air is very dry inside the cabin.

-- Lathering up in the shower is once again on the cards, although the same caution is still advised.
+- Lathering up in the shower is back on the cards, although the same caution is advised.

 - You can expect to see halos and starbursts around lights at night.
 These will gradually go down as the swelling in the cornea reduces.